6 nimmt!: 6 nimmt! Logik / Take 5 Logic

 Same rules apply as in previous variant, but before play starts, all cards are placed facing upwards on the table.
 Starting from a randomly selected player and continuing clockwise each player chooses a card.
 This continues until each player holds 10 cards.
 The remaining 4 cards are arranged on the table to form a vertical line.
 The other rules are unchanged.

 6 nimmt!
 Profi / Take 5 Professional

-In this variation, the card currently being placed can also go to the left of an existing row of cards, following the same concepts: it has to be lower than the leftmost card in that row and it has to be closest in value to that card (example, place the 10 to the left of 11 instead of 15).
-It is not allowed to place a card in between two existing cards of a row.
+In this variation, the card currently being placed can also go to the left of an existing row of cards, following the same concepts: it has to be lower than the leftmost card in that row and it has to be closest in value to that card (for example, place the 10 to the left of 11 instead of 15).
+Placing a card between two existing cards of a row is not allowed.
 If a card could be placed both at the start of one row or at the end of another row, the closest card (in number) determines where it will go.
 If placing the 6th card to the left of a row, you take the whole row and leave your card as the start.
 This variation is implemented online at BrettspielWelt and makes the game more unpredictable.